ucladevx/BPool-deprecated/README.md

 When you reach a good state and want to merge your work with our master branch, make a pull request!
 Go to your branch on Github and click the "New pull request" button.

-# Dev Evironment on Windows
+# Dev Environment on Windows
 Using docker machine and virtual box
 ```
 docker-machine create --driver=virtualbox default